 This aloo gobi stays good in the refrigerator for up to 2 days in an air-tight container.
 Even though I prefer to consume it fresh, this cauliflower potato masala also freezes for up to 2 to 3 months in the freezer.
 But if you are planning to freeze them, then I would suggest making it slightly gravy or saucy consistency which helps to avoid any food burn.
 But the only downside is the cauliflower may turn soggy or mushy while it is reheated.

-This Aloo gobi tastes amazing when served over basmati, jeera, or ghee rice.
+This Aloo gobi tastes amazing when served over rice dishes such as white rice, basmati rice, jeera, or ghee rice.
 And it also tastes great with naan, Roti, Appam, or Rava Upma.
 To make a perfect vegan platter, serve this aloo gobi with Matar Pulao, and Stir-Fried Tofu.
 And it makes a lip-smacking South Indian meal combo with white rice and other veg recipes.

 - Bhindi Masala